cckssr/openbis-fork/ui-admin/src/js/components/database/new-forms/entities/README.md

         }
       ],
       fields: [
-        // Use utility functions from formField.utils.ts
+        // Use utility functions from formField.formFieldUtil.ts
         getCodeField(dto),
         getDescriptionField(dto),
         // ... other fields